 How they plan on doing any of this remains to be seen.
 Money laundering tools already exist for bitcoin and other cryptos (i.e. tumblers), not to mention fiat.
 Furthermore, developers are working on increased layers of privacy as we speak.
-Of course, banning privacy coins may be impossible, since the technology to build them from scratch is open source.
+Of course, banning privacy coins may be impossible, since the technology to build them from scratch is open source and publically available.

 Many crypto enthusiasts say that transactional and financial privacy is something we should all have.
 The essence of these technologies is not to enable criminals to commit crimes.
 Contrary to that belief, the ramifications are much more broad, predominantly benefiting all potential crypto users.

 Clamp Downs on Privacy Coins & the Result